-1. A five foot sidewalk across the length of the amenity area shall be provided for access to and from the lots and connect to the sidewalk network along the public streets.
+1. A five (5) foot sidewalk across the length of the amenity area, outside of the stream buffer, will be provided for access to and from the lots and connect to the sidewalk network along the public streets.

 2b.
-Exception of Planting Strip Requirement
+Exception of Planting Strip Requirement for Road E

 Planting strips for street trees and other vegetation are required to be established on both sides of each new street within the development areas.
-The applicant has requested a general exception to the planting strip requirement any private street serving amenity oriented lots.
-The requirements for planting strips may be waived by the commission as provided in Section 14-203.1.
+The applicant has requested an exception to the planting strip requirement for Road E. The requirements for planting strips may be waived by the commission as provided in Section 14-203.1(B)(3).